-Calculated from information provided on the FAFSA, the EFC is the number used by a university to determine wither a student is eligible for certain types of aid.
+Calculated from information provided on the FAFSA, the SAI is the number used by a university to determine whether a student is eligible for certain types of aid.

 Financial aid refers to many different ways to access money to pay for college.
 Scholarships, grants, loans, and work-study are types of financial aid.

 Flat-rate tuition means IU Bloomington students can enroll in up to 40 credit hours across fall, spring, and our August and winter intersessions for the same cost.
 It’s designed to speed up students’ time to graduation and reduce their overall cost.

 Grants are awards from federal, state, or IU sources.
 They are often need based and do not need to be repaid.

 Loans are money borrowed to pay for education costs.
 They must be repaid.
 Possible loan sources include the federal government or private lenders.

-Need-based is a term used to describe funds given or lent to a student whose EFC is lower than the cost of attendance.
+Need-based is a term used to describe funds given or lent to a student whose SAI is lower than the cost of attendance.